WBXZ-LD: History

 Luken's networks, along with Buzzr, were pulled from WBXZ-LP on June 28, 2016 after technical difficulties.
 Ebru TV and AMGTV were briefly added as replacements; both have since been removed.
 With the exception of Cozi and the returning Tuff TV (which was re-added after it split from Luken).
 Retro (but not any of the other Luken networks) was re-added in July 2017; Tuff TV was dropped later that year.

 In February 2018, Buzzr was added back to the list of subchannels.
 Jewelry Television was added shortly thereafter, with the station signing on with NewsNet, an upstart news network, when it launched in fall 2018, bringing the number of subchannels to 11.
 With Tuff TV ceasing operations in August 2018, Rev'n was re-added; Rev'n was dropped in August 2020 in favor of the returning AMGTV.
 WBXZ-LP began showing This TV in September 2019, taking over the affiliation from rimshot WVTT.

-Digital channels
+On April 13, 2023, Bridge Media Networks, the parent company of NewsNet and Sports News Highlights (SNH) and backed by 5-hour Energy creator Manoj Bhargava, announced it would acquire WBXZ-LD from Ritchie for $800,000.
+Upon completion of the transaction, WBXZ-LD will become Bhargava's first TV station property in the state of New York.
+The station would also re-add NewsNet to its subchannel lineup, this time as an owned-and-operated station.
+Ritchie addressed the sale in a June 13 Facebook post, discussing the history of the station, its frequent (and usually FCC-imposed) frequency changes and low budget, and thanked his friends for being able to populate Throwback Television with low-cost programming; he turned over control of the station to Bhargava on July 1.

+Bhargava abruptly ended NewsNet's operations on August 2, 2024.
+From then, WBXZ became a ShopHQ owned-and-operated station (another network owned by a Bhargava enterprise) until Bhargava also shut ShopHQ down in April 2025.

+Technical information

+Subchannels

 The station's digital signal is multiplexed:

-56.4 and 56.9 are locally programmed.

-Throwback Television

-"Throwback Television" is the brand used for the 56.4 subchannel.
-It serves as the channel's flagship service, programmed by Ritchie with programming including independent regional pro wrestling, the locally produced science-fiction series Captain Isotope and the Enemy of Space, and an assortment of hosted movie shows, shows and films in the public domain, infomercials, and low-cost/barter syndicated fare.